Plan Dalet: Implementation

-Plan Dalet was implemented from the start of April onward.
+Plan Dalet was first implemented in the first days of April, starting with Operation Nachshon.
 This marked the beginning of the second stage of the war in which, according to Benny Morris, the Haganah passed from the defensive to the offensive.

-Execution

-The first operation, named Nachshon, consisted of lifting the blockade on Jerusalem.
-1500 men from Haganah's Givati brigade and Palmach's Harel brigade conducted sorties to free up the route to the city between 5 April and 20 April.
+Nachshon's objective was lifting the blockade on Jerusalem.
+Fifteen hundred men from Haganah's Givati brigade and Palmach's Harel brigade conducted sorties to free up the route to the city between April 5–20.

 The operation was successful, and enough foodstuffs to last 2 months were trucked into Jerusalem for distribution to the Jewish population.
-However, Plan Dalet had not yet begun during Operation Nachshon.

 The success of the operation was assisted by the death of Al-Hussayni in combat.
-During this time, and independently of Haganah or the framework of Plan Dalet, irregular troops from Irgun and Lehi formations massacred a number of Arabs at Deir Yassin, an event that, though publicly deplored and criticized by the principal Jewish authorities, had a deep impact on the morale of the Palestinian population.

-At the same time, April 4–14, the first large-scale operation of the Arab Liberation Army ended in a debacle, having been roundly defeated at Mishmar HaEmek, coinciding with the loss of their Druze allies through defection.
+From April 4–14, the first large-scale operation of the Arab Liberation Army ended in a debacle, having been roundly defeated at Mishmar HaEmek, coinciding with the loss of their Druze allies through defection.